AL333Z/ReactiveApplication/rxjava/operators.md

-# Operators
+# Operator

-In RxJava, operators are what enable the devolper to **express** the actual computation.
-An operator allows to perform **almost each type of manipulation** on the source observer.
+In RxJava, operators are what enable the devolper to **model** the actual computation.
+An operator allows to perform **almost each type of manipulation** on the source observer in a declarative way.

 Expressing a computation in terms of a stream of values is translated in building a **chain of proper operators**.
-Usually, looking at the signatures of the operators and at the types is really helpful when choosing which operator is the right one for the goal to achieve.
+Usually, looking at the signatures and at the types of the operators  is really helpful when choosing which operator is the right one for the goal to achieve.

 An operator, to be applicable to an Observable, has to implement the `Operator` interface and has to be lifted.
 The `lift` function lifts a function (inside an `Operator`) to the current Observable and returns a new Observable that when subscribed to will pass the values of the current Observable through the `Operator` function.

-Operators are methods of `Observable` class, so creating a chain of operators starting from a source observable is a pretty straightforward process.
+Operators are methods of the `Observable` class, so creating a chain of operators starting from a source observable is a pretty straightforward process.

 RxJava provides a huge sets of operators, and a lot of them is defined in terms of others.
 What follows is only a small introductive subset.